section-engineering-education/engineering-education/content/articles/an-overview-of-jina-ai/index.md

 To access the full code, please refer to this [link](https://colab.research.google.com/drive/1GRChs4OuMtl580nW-SjXaupfYOikkJfq?usp=sharing).

 ### Wrapping up
-This tutorial has shown you how you can build your neural search application using a simple example.
+This tutorial has shown you how to build a neural search application using a simple example.
 Of course, this is a basic example, but it contains all the necessary concepts that'll get you started using the framework.
 For more information about the framework, please read their [documentation](https://github.com/jina-ai/jina).

 ### Further reading
 - [Jina AI](https://jina.ai/)